Julieanna97/Julieanna97/README.md

 - 📫 How to reach me kisamae1997@gmail.com
 - :star: Programming languages I'm familiar with: C, C++, C#, Python, Java
 - Likes: :microphone::dancer::swimmer::nail_care::musical_keyboard::cat::dog::sunny::snowflake::panda_face::dolphin::cherry_blossom::computer::bowling::surfer::video_game::gem::guitar::lipstick::high_heel::dress::purse::tropical_drink::car:
 - Single and waiting for my frog prince to unbind my spell :frog::couple_with_heart:.
 But I don't mind taking it slow.
 Looking for someone who's family-oriented.
 Not a playah.
 What has my github profile turned to lol pshhhhh.
-If ya play me,  I play you back.
+If you're playing with my feelings, I play with yours.

 > "Design is not just what it looks like and feels like.
 Design is how it works" - Steve Jobs